nuxy/tidy-table/README.md

     $ npm run build

+Run [WebdriverIO](https://webdriver.io) E2E tests:

+    $ npm run test

 ## Contributions

 If you fix a bug, or have a code you want to contribute, please send a pull-request with your changes.
-(Note: Before committing your code please ensure that you run `npm run jshint`)
+(Note: Before committing your code please ensure that you are following the [Node.js style guide](https://github.com/felixge/node-style-guide))

+## Versioning

+This package is maintained under the [Semantic Versioning](https://semver.org) guidelines.

 ## License and Warranty